dimitroffs/ExpressLRS-configurator/README.md

 # ExpressLRS-configurator

 A simple way to build and flash https://github.com/AlessandroAU/ExpressLRS firmware.
 Project is on-going - use 'develop' branch for most recent stuff.
+Project is powered by Python, Electron and Tailwind CSS.

 ### Releases:
  - 0.1.5a - windows-only, separated setup and main processes, dynamically loading build targets (needs python 3 and git locally installed)